Colorado Buffaloes men's basketball

 The Colorado Buffaloes men's basketball team represents the University of Colorado Boulder.
 The team competes in the Big 12 Conference of NCAA Division I. They are currently coached by Tad Boyle.

-The Buffaloes have competed in sixteen NCAA Tournaments, most recently appearing in 2024.
+The Buffaloes have competed in 16 NCAA Tournaments, most recently appearing in 2024.
 Colorado made it to the Final Four in 1942 and 1955.
-Colorado has played in eleven National Invitation Tournaments, winning the tournament in 1940 and making the semifinals in 1991 and 2011.
+Colorado has played in 13 National Invitation Tournaments, winning the tournament in 1940 and making the semifinals in 1991 and 2011.
 The Buffs won the Pac-12 conference tournament in 2012, their first season as a member.

 Team history

 The Silver & Gold become Buffaloes

-The Colorado Men's Basketball team was initially known as the Silver and Gold, and began play on January 10, 1901, and beat State Prep School 34–10.
+The Colorado Men's Basketball team was initially known as the Silver and Gold, and began play on January 10, 1901, beating State Prep School 34–10.
 While unaffiliated their first few seasons, the school joined the Rocky Mountain Conference in 1909.
 From 1902 to 1935, the school racked up a 200–151 record.

 In 1934, the Silver and Gold became known as the Buffaloes.
-CU students rented a buffalo calf to cheer the team on for the final football game that year, and the nickname stuck with the school since then.
+CU students rented a buffalo calf to cheer the team on for the final football game that year, and the nickname has remained with the school.

 The Frosty Cox era

 The first coaching star for CU was Forrest B. "Frosty" Cox.
-Cox spent 13 years on the sidelines from 1936 to 1950.
+Cox spent thirteen years on the sidelines from 1936 to 1950.
 In his second season with the school, the Buffaloes joined the Mountain States Conference, where they would proceed to win four MSC titles.
 Under Cox, the Buffs had quite a bit of success—both individually and as a team.
 Cox had four All-Americans during his time with the Buffs – Jack Harvey (1939 & 1940), Jim Willcoxon (1939), Bob Doll (1942), and Leason McCloud (1942).
-Cox lead the team to three NCAA tournament bids and two NIT bids while in Boulder.
+Cox led the team to three NCAA tournament bids and two NIT bids while in Boulder.

-Arguably the greatest team in CU Basketball history was the 1940 squad which not only got invited to the NCAA tournament but to the NIT tournament as well.
+Arguably the greatest team in CU Basketball history was the 1940 squad, which was not only invited to the NCAA tournament but also to the NIT tournament.
 The Buffs won the more prestigious at the time NIT Tournament, which leads some to claim that the 1940 team were National Champs.
-In 1942, the Buffs lost in the NCAA Tournament championship game to the Stanford Cardinals, which is the school's all-time best finish in that tournament.
+In 1942, the Buffs lost in the Final Four to the Stanford Cardinals, which tied for the school's all-time best finish in that tournament.

 In 1947, the Buffs left the Mountain States Conference and joined the Big Seven Conference.
-When Cox concluded his CU career, he had the best win–loss percentage (62.3%) of any CU coach who coached for more than one season.
+When Cox concluded his CU career, he had the best win–loss percentage (62.3%) of any CU coach who coached for at least three seasons.